 1985 Catholics build new Our Lady of the Lake Chapel on Rte 63.

 1986 Grace Community Evangelical Church built on Old Swanzey Road.

-1988 6 Classrooms- music room, gym/lunchroom, offices, Resource Room added to school
+1988 6 Classrooms- music room, gym/lunchroom, offices, Resource Room

 1989 Town establishes public kindergarten.
 Tiny Tots Kindergarten closes.

 1992 Town Highway Garage built on Old Brattleboro Road.

 1994 New Fire Station built on Rte.
 63 for consolidated Chesterfield and